 An important part of winterizing your vehicle is packing an emergency kit in case you break down in inclement weather.
 This should include everything from jumper cables and antifreeze to a first aid kit and extra winter clothing and blankets.

-For a full list of what to pack, check out our Winter Emergency Car Kit in this recent article.
+For a full list of what to pack, check out our Winter Emergency Car Kit.

 7. Keep The Kids Entertained